enketo/blog/_posts/2015-05-19-install-enketo.md

 Only **two files** contain critical information that **absolutely** should be backed up: the main database and the Enketo configuration file.

 The database file is located at _/var/lib/redis/enketo-main.rdb_.
-Restoring can be done simply by stopping redis (`sudo service redis-server-enketo-main stop`), copying the backup file, and starting redis (`sudo service redis-server-enketo-main start`).
+Restoring can be done simply by stopping redis (`sudo systemctl stop redis@redis-enketo-main`), copying the backup file, and starting redis (`sudo systemctl start redis@redis-enketo-main`).

 The configuration file is located at _~/enketo-express/config/config.json_.
 Restore this file by copying it and restarting Enketo.